top of page

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs

-The trail followed a ridgeline up and over a series of hills.
-Fortunately, the daytime temperatures were perfect for hill climbing.
+The path traced a ridgeline, up and over a series of hills.
+Luckily, daytime temperatures were ideal for climbing hills.

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs

-Our first two stops on the trail were the 'flag mountains' as the are referred to by locals.
+Our initial two stops on the trail were the 'flag mountains,' as they are known by the locals.

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs